This is the multi-page printable view of this section. Click here to print.

 To set up a Cronjob trigger, follow these steps.

-- All Services > Compute > Cloud Functions Click the menu.
+- Click the All Services > Compute > Cloud Functions menu.
 Navigate to the Service Home page of Cloud Functions.

 Timezone setting Set the trigger’s reference time zone Table.
 Cronjob Trigger Required Information Items - After entering the required information, click the Confirm button.

-API Gateway Trigger Setup
+Configure API Gateway Trigger

 To set up an API Gateway trigger, follow these steps.

-- Click the Function menu on the Service Home page.
-Go to the Function List page.
+- Click the resource to set the trigger on the Function List page.
+Go to the Function Details page.

 Stage Select deployment target - You can select an existing stage or create a new one